c6o/docs/content/pubsub.md

 ### Subscribing

-For consumer to subscribe to content, there are also 2 API choices: unary and streamed.
-The simplest is for the consumer to subscribe and a stream is created, through which all of the content is sent back to the consumer as soon as it becomes available.
+For consumers to subscribe to content, there are also 2 API choices: unary and streamed.
+The simplest is for the consumer to subscribe and a stream is created, through which all of the subscription content is sent back to the consumer as soon as it becomes available.
 Once the consumer is finsihed, the consumer should just close the stream.

-The unary choice is a little more complicated because it involves multiple calls and the consumer needs to serve up a gRPC API and listen for incoming content.
+The unary choice is a little more complicated because it involves multiple calls and the consumer needs to serve up a API and listen for incoming content.
 The consumer first needs to subscribe and the subscription must include the address of the gRPC API endpoint that it is already listening on.
-Upon subscription, a token will be returned.
+Upon successful subscription, a token will be returned.
 During the subscription, the consumer must await on incoming content to the hosted gRPC API.
 Of course, this API must follow the specification that the Traxitt System is expecting; otherwise, it won't be able to properly receive content.
-Once it is finished, it should unsubscribe with that token to let the Traxitt System know that it no longer needs the subscription.
+Once the consumer is finished, it should unsubscribe with that token to let the Traxitt System know that it no longer needs the subscription.

 Subscriptions can be either persistent or transient.
-A persistent subscription will be retained even if the consumer crashes or is no longer reachable, which allows the consumer to reconnect and resume.
+Content in a persistent subscription will be retained even if the consumer crashes or is no longer reachable, which allows the consumer to reconnect and resume from where it left off.
 A transient subscription only lasts for the duration of the active subscription.

-Subscriptions have namespaces in order to keep them account specific.
+Subscriptions have namespaces in order to keep them customer account or domain specific.

 #### Traxitt System APIs